SharkSnack/shiren-4/content/system/npcs.md

   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/scribe.png"/><br/>Scribe</td>
-    <td>Only appears between 11-12F and 19-26F.<br/>Give her a Blank Scroll to receive a scroll that you haven't read before.<br/>Occasionally fails, resulting in a Piece of Paper.<br/>Receive an Invitation if you've read all other scrolls.</td>
+    <td>Only appears on 11-12F and 19-26F.<br/>Give her a Blank Scroll to receive a scroll that you haven't read before.<br/>Occasionally fails, resulting in a Piece of Paper.<br/>Receive an Invitation if you've read all other scrolls.</td>
   </tr>
   <tr>
     <td class="highlightYellow"><img src="../images/npc/bargain.png"/><br/>Bargain<br/>Hunter</td>